vitest-dev/vitest/docs/config/index.md

 ## Configuration

 `vitest` will read your root `vite.config.ts` when it is present to match with the plugins and setup as your Vite app.
-If you want to have a different configuration for testing, you could either:
+If you want to have a different configuration for testing or your main app doesn't rely on Vite specifically, you could either:

-- Create `vitest.config.ts`, which will have the higher priority
+- Create `vitest.config.ts`, which will have the higher priority and will override the configuration from `vite.config.ts`
 - Pass `--config` option to CLI, e.g. `vitest --config ./path/to/vitest.config.ts`
 - Use `process.env.VITEST` or `mode` property on `defineConfig` (will be set to `test` if not overridden) to conditionally apply different configuration in `vite.config.ts`